 2.5.B Mobile app - EntraPass go

 The mobile app is an optional tool that will allow performing certain functions from a remote location to be used with the regular SMS system via iPad, iPhone, Android phones and Android tablets.
-The mobile app provides card management to guards, secretaries, or managers without the need to deploy a full workstation.
+The mobile app provides card management to guards, secretaries, or managers without the need to deploy a full EntraPass Workstation.
 A concurrent connection option shall provide access to a predetermined number of users.

 The concurrent connections are shared with EntraPass web connections.